4 March, 2020

 The Fed has lowered interest rates by 50 basis points (bps)1 in its first intermeeting cut since 20082.
 While an interest-rate cut was widely expected, market reaction suggests investors might have been underwhelmed.
 Our Global Chief Economist and Head of Macroeconomic Strategy Frances Donald shares her views.

-The US Federal Reserve’s (Fed’s) announcement arrived roughly two hours after G7 finance ministers and central banks released a pledging to take additional action to support the economy and price stability.
+The US Federal Reserve’s (Fed’s) announcement arrived roughly two hours after G7 finance ministers and central banks released a joint statement pledging to take additional action to support the economy and price stability.
 We now expect every major central bank, including the Bank of Canada and the European Central Bank, to ease rates either at or before their next respective rate-setting meetings.
 In addition, we believe the Fed will follow up with an additional 25 basis points (bps) interestrate cut when it next meets on 18 March.

 What does the Fed’s 50bps rate cut accomplish in the midst of a health crisis?
 It’s true that the rate cut won’t rectify the disruption to the global supply chain, boost consumer spending, or help to contain the spread of the coronavirus (COVID-19).
 However, in theory, it should help unwind the tightening of financial conditions and act as a cushion for the recent decline in risk assets.
 Crucially, the rate cut could put a lid on US dollar strength, which can evolve into a headwind for US growth, lower the cost of corporate credits, and support refinancing activity for US households.